fragcolor-xyz/shards-examples/tutorials/primer/introduction.md

 Development in Shards feels very similar to [Visual programming](https://en.wikipedia.org/wiki/Visual_programming_language), but without giving up the power and expressiveness of textual syntax.

-??? note "Tech Tip"
-    Shards is based on Joel Martin's C implementation of the [mal language](https://github.com/kanaka/mal#c) (which in turn is inspired by [Clojure](https://clojure.org/), a lisp).
-However, the scripting language is just a description of the computational graph (i.e., your code's logic).
-The runtime itself is completely detached and highly optimized for performance making Shards code execution fast.
-In fact, many Fragcolor projects like [Claymore](https://github.com/fragcolor-xyz/claymore), [Clamor](https://github.com/fragcolor-xyz/clamor), etc. use Shards extensively as a scripting language.

 --8<-- "includes/license.md"